ParvathyRamakrishnan/Bytezip-Deep-Learning-Based-Lossless-Bytestream-Compressor/README.md

 ---

 This repository contains code and resources related to **ByteZip**, a deep learning-based approach for efficient lossless compression of structured byte streams.
-ByteZip leverages advanced machine learning models, including autoencoders and mixture density networks, to achieve high compression ratios while preserving data integrity.
+ByteZip leverages advanced machine learning model, including autoencoders and mixture density networks, to compress bytestreams losslessly.
+In contrast to other deep learning based lossless compressors, our approach follows a hierarchical probablistic approach and reduces the overhead of sequential processing.
 This work was presented at the **2024 International Joint Conference on Neural Networks (IJCNN)**.

 ## Citation